cgt/go-mwclient/README.md

 ## API stability

-mwclient's API seems to have stabilized.
+go-mwclient's API seems to have stabilized.
 It probably won't change significantly, if at all.

 ## Example